Unfortunately, Amazon has started to suck.

 6 reasons why Amazon sucks

-This might sound absurd, but Amazon has been doing business this way for many years now.
-This commingled inventory issue is so bad, Apple warned users that 90% of “official” Apple chargers sold on Amazon are fake.
+This problem is so bad, Apple warned users that 90% of “official” Apple chargers sold on Amazon are fake.

 Fortunately, there are some ways to spot fakes on Amazon, such as https://www.fakespot.com/.